-Recent Education Funding Litigation.
-Recently two lawsuits were filed challenging the funding of the State's primary and secondary education system.
+Education Funding Litigation.
+Two lawsuits challenging the funding of the State's primary and secondary education system were filed in 2014.
 In March 2014, individual plaintiffs in New Mexico District Court in McKinley County brought suit against the State, among others, alleging, among other things, that the State's educational funding formula violates the sufficiency of education and uniform system of public schools provisions of the New Mexico Constitution and asks the court for injunctive relief ordering the State to develop a budget and funding formula that sufficiently, uniformly and equitably funds the public school system.
 In April 2014, individual plaintiffs in New Mexico District Court in Santa Fe County brought suit against the State, among others, alleging, among other things, that the State has failed to provide a sufficient and uniform system of education in violation of the sufficiency, uniformly, equal protection and due process provisions of the New Mexico Constitution because of an inadequate and arbitrary funding system.
-The lawsuit asks for a declaratory judgment and injunctive relief requiring the adoption of a school finance system to remedy these violations.
+The lawsuit asks for a declaratory judgment and injunctive relief requiring the adoption of a school finance system to remedy the alleged violations.
 Neither lawsuit asks for a specific award of damages.
-Because these suits have been only recently filed, and because the allegations of violations have not been litigated or proven, the State believes it is premature to assess what effect, if any, these law suits might have on State budget matters.
+Because the cases are pending, the State believes it is premature to assess what effect, if any, this litigation might have on State budget matters.